gklyne/I-D/app/app.md

 Interoperability considerations   {#interoperability}
 ===============================

-As multiple authorities are possible ([Authority](#authority)), there could be interoperability challenges when exchanging app URIs between implementations.
+As multiple authorities are possible for the same archive ([Authority](#authority)), and path interpretation might vary, there can be interoperability challenges when exchanging app URIs between implementations.
 Some considerations:

 1. Two implementations describe the same archive
   (e.g. stored in the same local file path), but using